So you Want to Know More About...

 In 1999, the United States Fish and Wildlife Service approved a Multi-Species Recovery Plan for the Threatened and Endangered Species of South Florida.
 This plan outlines a detailed program to protect the endangered and threatened plants and animals of the South Florida ecosystem that includes the Everglades.
 It provides a detailed list of rare, threatened, endangered and special concern species.
 To learn more, log on to: http://www.fws.gov/verobeach/

-More information on the wildlife of the Everglades can be found in The Everglades Handbook: Understanding the Ecosystem by Thomas E. Lodge, published by the St. Lucie Press in 1998.
+More information on the wildlife of the Everglades can be found in The Everglades Handbook: Understanding the Ecosystem, Third Edition by Thomas E. Lodge published by CRC Press in 2010.

 Contact for this page: